-The U.S. Bureau of Labor Statistics (BLS) estimated median yearly earnings for general and operations managers in all fields was $96,430 in May 2013 (www.bls.gov).
-The BLS reported that managers working in the sound recording field earned a mean annual salary of $133,800 the same year.
+The U.S. Bureau of Labor Statistics (BLS) estimated that median yearly earnings for general and operations managers in all fields were $97,730 as of May 2015 (www.bls.gov).
+The BLS reported that general and operations managers working in the sound recording field earned a mean annual salary of $145,950 that same year.
 The BLS noted that wages vary depending on the market share and type of radio station.

 Radio station managers run the entire operation of radio stations and ensure that their stations are profitable.
 Duties can vary depending on the size of the station, with those working for smaller stations possibly having on-air duties..